 What the Pupil Premium (PP) means to us and where did it come from?

-All our children who are currently on Free School Meals (FSM) or have at some time been on FSM will be registered on the Department for Educations (DfE) Ever 6 list in order to distribute additional funding to schools in the form of the PP. Government statistics show that children on the ever 6 register frequently have lower educational attainment than those that have never been eligible, so they introduced the PP in an aim to close this gap.
+All our children who are currently on Free School Meals (FSM) or have at some time been on FSM will be registered on the Department for Educations (DfE) Ever 6 list in order to distribute additional funding to schools in the form of the Pupil Premium.

 What do we use it for?

-- Grants for visits to enhance our children’s experiences
+- To provide visits to enhance our children’s experiences

-- Specialist staff e.g. Commissioned Speech and Language Therapist and Teaching Assistant
+- To provide specialist staff e.g. Commissioned Speech and Language Therapist and Teaching Assistants

 How much do we get?